MicrosoftDocs/sdk-api/sdk-api-src/content/msopc/nf-msopc-iopcsignaturecustomobjectenumerator-clone.md

 ### -param copy [out, retval]

-A pointer to a copy of the <a href="https://msdn.microsoft.com/e82caa1e-4cf8-457f-86d9-24f707544199">IOpcSignatureCustomObjectEnumerator</a>
+A pointer to a copy of the <a href="https://msdn.microsoft.com/e82caa1e-4cf8-457f-86d9-24f707544199">IOpcSignatureCustomObjectEnumerator</a>interface pointer.
-    interface pointer.

 ## -returns